retiredreplicant/milkvr-mvrl-maker/README.md

  -  --keepExisting is an option to prevent the tool from deleting existing mvrl files before generating new ones.
 By default, the tool deletes all existing mvrl files from the mvrl folder, and generates new mvrl files for each video found.
 If this option is used, the tool will not delete or overwrite any existing mvrl files located in the mvrl folder.
 For example, you can use this option if you are running the tool in order to add new mvrl files to an existing mvrl folder.

+##What is mvrl-maker.ahk?
+The mvrl-maker.exe tool was generated from the AutoHotKey script mvrl-maker.ahk using AutoHotkey (https://autohotkey.com/).
+AutoHotKey must be installed to execute mvrl-maker.ahk directly.
+The AutoHotKey script is provided to allow users to modify the tool behavior if desired and generate to new executable.